 1201 Mason Street, +1 415-474-1887, cablecarmuseum.org.
 Open daily from 10am-4pm (5pm Friday-Sunday).
 Admission is free.

 23. Enjoy the View from Twin Peaks

-For another panoramic view of the city, drive or hike up to the top of Twin Peaks.
-Standing 925 feet high, you’ll get a sweeping 360-degree view of the city.
+For another panoramic view of the city, drive or hike up Twin Peaks.
+Standing 925 feet (280 meters) high, you’ll get a sweeping 360-degree view of the city from the top.
 Come for sunset and enjoy the view.
 There are also lots of trails weaving around the mountains so you can hike for a couple of hours here if you wanted.
 You can reach the top in just 20 minutes if you walk (you can also drive up though it can be tough to find parking).